Witiko/doctoral-thesis/defense.md

 rank*. ↷

-In *semantic matching* techniques, we first compute the distance between different tokens such words and math symbols using language models, as you can see in the middle picture.
+In *semantic matching* techniques, we first compute the distance between different tokens such as words and math symbols using language models, as you can see in the middle picture.
 Then, we use these distances to improve the accuracy of the retrieval.
 For example, in the right picture, you can see the *soft vector space model*, which improves sparse retrieval, so that it can models word relatedness and is more robust against slight differences in terminology and math notation. ↷

 By contrast, in fusion-based learning-to-rank techniques, we don't improve the accuracy of an individual search engine themselves.
 Instead, we combine the